Regional Interdependence: Your Body’s Version of The Butterfly Effect

 Often when approaching an injured person and performing their evaluation, we as physical therapists need to keep the butterfly effect in mind.
-I’m of course referring to the notion that a small change in one place can have significant consequences far away and not referring to that Ashton Kutcher movie.
+I’m of course referring to the notion that a small change in one place can have significant consequences far away in a seemingly unrelated area, otherwise known as regional interdependence.

-In physical therapy lingo the term for seemingly unrelated issues at one part of the body contributing to, or even being directly responsible for, a person’s main complaint is regional interdependence.
-This accounts for why If there is a problem with the knee, a patient will often be prescribed exercises that primarily work the ankle or the hip musculature.
-For example, a patient might walk into the clinic with the report of pain in the knee, primarily with going up stairs.
+Regional interdependence accounts for when a patient wants tips for knee pain, they are prescribed exercises that primarily work the ankle or the hip musculature.
+The patient might report having symptoms like pain going up or down stairs.
 Upon further exam, a PT might find that she has weakness in her hip, which is leading to her stepping up in such a way that puts strain on the knee joint and causes her pain.
-To address this issue, treatment might focus on getting the hip stronger while teaching the patient to go up stairs in such a way that will use that new hip stability and unload the knee.
+To address this issue, treatment might focus on getting the hip stronger while teaching the patient to go up stairs a way that will use that new hip stability and unload the knee.

-So the next time you’re feeling pain in one joint while exercising or just going about your day, remember that the source might be coming from somewhere you didn’t expect.
+So the next time you’re feeling pain in one joint while exercising or just going about your day, think about regional interdependence, and know that that the source might be coming from somewhere you didn’t expect.